Duimon/Duimon-Mega-Bezel/guides/Params_02_Community_Derived_Params.md

 ```

 As long as it is located in the root shaders folder, this could now be used as a params file.
-To make it a standalone slangp preset we need to add the reference line from the first exersise in the guide.
+To make it a standalone slangp preset we need to add the reference line from the first exercise in the guide.

 ```cpp
 #reference "../../../../shaders_slang/bezel/Mega_Bezel/Presets/Base_CRT_Presets/MBZ__3__STD__GDV.slangp"